i8o8i-Developer/Low-Level-Torrent/Wiki/Home.md

 1. **Uncompromised Security**: Protection Against Current And Future Threats
 2. **Decentralized Architecture**: No Single Point Of Failure Or Control
+3. **User-Friendly Interface**: Web UI With Modal Popups And Dead Drop Sharing
-3. **Enterprise-Grade Reliability**: Production-Ready With Comprehensive Monitoring
+4. **Enterprise-Grade Reliability**: Production-Ready With Comprehensive Monitoring
-4. **Research-Focused Design**: Built For Academic And Scientific Collaboration
+5. **Research-Focused Design**: Built For Academic And Scientific Collaboration
-5. **Future-Proof Technology**: Quantum-Resistant Cryptography And Blockchain Integration
+6. **Future-Proof Technology**: Quantum-Resistant Cryptography And Blockchain Integration

 ---